rickaa/rand/rand/content/posts/conda_management.md

 ```

 And now from anywhere I can run `blab` to run Jupyterlab and create a new notebook using the environment called "nlp".

+Lastly, you can run `jupyter kernelspec list` with the "dev" environment activated to list the registered kernels and `jupyter kernelspec uninstall <name>` to remove the kernel called `<name>`.

 References: